MP Estate Planning UK

 How Are Fees Assessed?

-• Income: This includes pensions, benefits, and any other regular income.
+• Income: This includes your state pension, private pensions, annuity payments, and any investment income.

 Implications of Transferring Property

-When considering gifting your property to avoid care fees, it’s crucial to understand the potential legal and financial repercussions.
-Transferring property ownership is not a decision to be taken lightly, as it can have significant implications on your financial security and relationships with your loved ones.
+When considering gifting your property to avoid care fees, it’s essential to understand the serious legal and financial risks involved.
+Transferring property ownership is not a decision to be taken lightly — and what seems like a simple solution can create far more problems than it solves.

 Risks of Gifting Your House